AdobeDocs/commerce-learn.en/help/cloud/intro-3.md

 In this unit:

-- Learn about project structure and yaml files.
+- Understand the file structure of the cloud project and the related code repositories
-- Understand the file structure of the cloud project and all required repositories necessary.
+- Learn about the four main configuration files

 >[!VIDEO](https://video.tv.adobe.com/v/35694?quality=12&learn=on)